-ENTR 2023 Funding Acquisitions for Entrepreneurs
+ENTR 2023 Funding Acquisitions for Entrepreneurs 3 credits (3lec.)

 Prerequisites: Introduction to Financial Accounting, Managerial Accounting, Legal Environment of Business.

 A course designed to teach the students the various types of funding mechanisms available to the entrepreneurial company and the importance of selecting the proper funding method.